 For the cake itself I used whole wheat flour only.
 Yep, it worked!
 I was really scared the cake would not rise properly but it came out perfectly fluffy.
 I also tried the version with 25% all purpose white flour and found no difference in results.
 So we are going 100% whole grain.

 I replaced the oil completely with applesauce because I knew we would have to save some room in nutritional #s for the ganache.
 It worked great and made the cake moist.
 I’m always amazed with the results of using applesauce instead of oil in baked goods.
 I love store made Tuxedo cake because how moist and spongy fluffy it is.
 I do not buy it for obvious reasons and my healthy chocolate cake came pretty close to it.

 And the ganache…Where do I begin?!
 I love coconut oil (I buy a huge jar of Nutiva) so much I could eat it instead of yoghurt but that wouldn’t be healthy of course.
 It is full of healthy fats that should be consumed in moderation.
 I’m not MD, please don’t ask me why.
-I’m sure you can google it.:) So, really all you gotta do to make that wonderful chocolate sauce is whisk together coconut oil, agave nectar and cocoa powder.
+I’m sure you can google it.:) So, really all you gotta do to make that wonderful chocolate sauce is whisk together coconut oil, maple syrup and cacao powder.
 Um, that’s it.
 Then pour it on top, pass the whisk and bowl to kids/husband to lick and wait an hour or so for the cake to settle.

 We all couldn’t stop eating the cake.
 It was a weird feeling watching my kids gobble it up: a) It’s chocolate cake! b) It’s is so healthy considering the fact it is a).
 So shut up, Olena, and let children eat the cake.
 I really worked hard to keep my mouth shut and hands in check.
 And then Alex, that’s a separate story.
 Out of control completely but I love him and he is all mine and will make him another cake this V Day.